percyfal/ratatosk/README.md

 * Add ratatosk.pipelines in which pipeline wrappers are put.
 In the main script then import different pre-defined pipelines so one could change them via the command line following luigi rules

+* Check for program versions and command inconsistencies: for instance, BaseRecalibrator was introduced in GATK 2.0

 * Pickling states doesn't currently seem to work?

 * File suffixes and string substitutions in file names are hard-coded.